TheFall3nKnight/Calculator_Playground/README.md

 Incorrect: 6^4-5.
 This will first do 6^4 and then subtract 5.

 Some calculators when raising a negative to a power without parentheses may only raise the number and not the negative as well.
-Mine doesn't do this instead it it reaises the whole thing to the power
+Mine doesn't do this instead it it raises the whole thing to the power

 For example: